CianMRoche/CianMRoche.github.io/_pages/research.md

   </div>
   <div>
     <h2>The Progenitor System of Supernova 1992a</h2>
     <p>An investigation of the progenitor system of supernova (SN) 1992a using late time photometry.
 The late time light curve of SNe 1a can be modelled via two primary decay mechanisms with intial relative isotopic abundances created by the SN as free parameters.
 It has been shown that isotopic abundances vary greatly with different progenitor models for SNe 1a, thus by modelling the late time light curve and comparing its evolution to a photometric analysis (using images from Hubble Space Telescope and Cerro Tololo Inter-American Observatory) we can infer a progenitor model.
-Project completed Summer 2017 as part of University of Notre Dame research experience for undergraduates program, carried out with the financial support of the Naughton Fellowship program. <br><br> Submitted to general relativity and gravitation - Report available <a href="/files/92a.pdf">here</a>.</p>
+Report available <a href="/files/92a.pdf">here</a>.</p>
   </div>
 </div>